Erfi/erfi.github.io/_pages/05_GRE.md

 44. **ambiguous**: (adj) equivocal
 45. **betray**: (verb) his quivering lip betrayed his intense emotions
 46. **intimate**: (verb) the teacher intimated Steve's parents that he was not suited to skip a class
-47. **wanting**: (adj) as he started to read the book he realized that his vocabluary was wanting
+47. **wanting**: (adj) as he started to read the book he realized that his vocabulary was wanting
-48. **undermine**: (verb) the student undermined the teacher's authority by questioning the teacher's judjments
+48. **undermine**: (verb) the student undermined the teacher's authority by questioning the teacher's judgments
 49. **frugal**: (adj) Steve was frugal, wisely spending the little that he had
 50. **extant**: (adj) the original manuscript is no longer extant
 51. **iconoclast**: (noun) Lady Gaga is an iconoclast for wearing a 'meat dress' to a prominent awards show